Woutifier/edx-documentation/en_us/install_operations/source/ecommerce/additional_features/create_coupons.rst

  Dear <name>,

  You have received a <discount/enrollment> code for <course name>.
-For more information about the course, see <course About page>.
+For more information about the course, see <link to course About page>.

  To redeem this code, sign up for the <verified/professional> certificate track, and then enter the following code in the **Coupon Code** field on the